Dongwon-Lee/gkmQC-manuscript/README.md

 # gkmQC-manuscript
-Code to reproduce the results of gkmQC manuscript
+Codes to reproduce the results of gkmQC manuscript